 For this reason, guidelines base their recommended intakes on the assumption that a person gets minimal sun.

 The recommended dietary intake is in IU, which is International Units.
-The Food and Nutrition Board (FNB) recommend the following intake per day to maintain a healthy level of vitamin D:
+The Food and Nutrition Board (FNB)

 |Age||Recommended daily intake of vitamin D|